 How to Attend an Asado

-You’ll see how it’s done, learn the recipes, and best of all, eat all the meat and drink all the wine.
+You’ll see how it’s done, learn the recipes, and best of all, eat a lot of meat.

 Unless you have Argentine friends of your own to grill for you, this is the only way to experience an authentic asado.